Prologue

 scarecrows, and red eyes and tufts of dark red hair poked out from under wide

-“You must be thoughts of Hope,” she
+“You must be Thoughts of Hope,” she

 said, “what brings you through such a barren memory?”